 Inclusive economic institutions under extractive political institutions are unstable.
 They produce new winners and losers.
 And those winners demand more political rights.

-In most parts of the once-colonized world, the leftover extractive institutions still exist despite these nation’s independence.
+In most parts of the once-colonized world, extractive institutions still exist despite these nation’s’ independence.

-Spain took over the Caribbean and South America, replacing the Aztecs and the Incas, to set up even stronger extractive institutions.
-Britain’s first colony in the Americas was in Virginia because the extractive parts of the Americas were already taken control of.
-The English colonies had no mining-worthy areas, and the population density was too low to enslave the local population.
-Therefore, over time the men sent to these colonies had to work on their own, unlike there Spanish counterparts who took natives as slaves.
+Spain took over much of the Caribbean and South America, replacing the Aztecs, the Incas, and others, to set up even stronger extractive institutions.
+Britain’s first colony in the Americas was in Virginia because the extractive parts of the Americas were already under the control of different European powers including Spain.
+The English colonies had no mining-worthy areas, and the native population density was too low to enslave.
+Therefore, over time the men and women sent to these colonies had to work on their own, unlike their Spanish counterparts who took indigenous peoples as slaves.

 The myth of Geography Hypothesis

-Hypothesis – “Tropical geographies are poor because people in these climates tend to be lazy and suffer from diseases like Malaria.”
-This hypothesis is incorrect since historically India was more prosperous than most of temperate Europe and tropical Americas was richer than temperate Americas with a more advanced civilization.
-This hypothesis fails to explain the success of modern-day Singapore.
-Or why South Korea is ten-times more prosperous than the communist North.
+The geography hypothesis states that “Tropical geographies are poor because people in these climates tend to be lazy and suffer from diseases like Malaria.”
+This hypothesis is incorrect, of course, as, historically, India was more prosperous than most of temperate Europe.
+Additionally, the tropical areas in the Americas were richer and had more advanced civilization than the more temperate parts of these two continents.
+Further, this hypothesis fails to explain the success of modern-day Singapore, or why South Korea is ten-times more prosperous than the communist North.

 Centralization of Power

-Too much decentralization of power is bad for the economy.
-One needs a central authority to levy taxes and build common properties like roads and maintain law and order.
-Many African nations where power is split in the hands of individual tribes lack the incentive to invest in the country-level infrastructure.
+Too much decentralization of power is bad for a country’s economy.
+One needs a central authority to levy taxes and build common projects like roads, as well as to maintain law and order.
+Many African nations, where power is split into the hands of individual tribes lack the incentive to invest in country-level infrastructure.

-- Authoritarian growth – China seems to be the model example of growth under authoritarianism, this is similar to growth in USSR in the 1950s and 1960s, once enough inefficiency has been eliminated, the growth stops.
+- Authoritarian growth – China seems to be the model example of growth under authoritarianism, roughly similar to the growth experienced in the USSR in the 1950s and 1960s.
+Once enough of the inefficiencies have been eliminated, the growth will stop.

-- Engineering prosperity – Even when IMF/World Bank sets specific targets, the gaming of those targets happen to benefit the elite class ruling the country.
-Therefore, the poor do not get sufficient benefit.
+- Engineering prosperity – Even when the IMF and the World Bank set specific targets, the gaming of those targets happens to benefit the elite class ruling the country.
+Therefore, the poor do not benefit sufficiently.

-- Foreign aid – Foreign aid mostly gets consumed by NGOs and the corrupt leaders.
+- Foreign aid – Foreign aid mostly gets consumed by NGOs and corrupt leaders.